How to Use Employee Availability Forms Efficiently

 Download this employee availability form to make employee scheduling easier.

-What are employee availability forms?
+What is an employee availability form?

 Employee availability forms are simply your employees telling you when they can work.
 These forms are used as a reference when it comes time to planning work shifts.